muskanmahajan37/Assault-Cheat/README.md

 # Assault-Cheat

 * Simple Cheat for assault Cube.
+* create it for fun nothing else .

-* The Source code is Absolutely untidy .
+* The Source code is Absolutely untidy (i will improve and  add more features in the cheat if i see any interaction).

 # Futures:
 * Unlimited Health  And  Ammo + High Jump ...